 NAC is a slightly modified version of the sulfur-containing amino acid L-Cysteine.
 So NAC in powder form can have an unpleasant smell.

 Very rarely can NAC cause nausea, vomiting, diarrhea or constipation.
 Even more rare are rashes, fever, headache, drowsiness, low blood pressure and liver problems.

 Side effects can be a result of very high doses of NAC.
 And if you have a genetic condition called Cystinuria do not use NAC.
 This rare condition causes stones to form in the kidneys, ureter and bladder from cysteine.
 NAC is the N-Acetyl form of Cysteine.

-N-Acetyl L-Cysteine is available in powder, tablet and capsule form.
-NAC capsules and tablets are usually 600 mg.
+N-Acetyl L-Cysteine (NAC) is available in powder, tablet and capsule form.
+NAC capsules and tablets were usually 500 mg.

 Nootropics Expert Recommendation

 N-Acetyl L-Cysteine (NAC) 500 mg, 3-times per day

 I highly recommend using N-Acetyl L-Cysteine (NAC) as a nootropic supplement.

 Your body does synthesize some L-Cysteine from methionine.
 And you can get L-Cysteine from foods such as dairy, poultry, pork, and some grains and nuts.